 There may be deadlines associated with filing your claim, so it is best to make your report as quickly as possible.
-This includes both an informal oral or written report, as well as the formal submission of NCIC Form 18.
-If you are filing based on occupational disease, including COVID-19, you will want to report this to your employer as soon as you receive a formal diagnosis.
+This includes both an informal oral or written report as well as the formal submission of NCIC Form 18.
+If you are filing based on an occupational disease, including COVID-19, you will want to report this to your employer as soon as you receive a formal diagnosis.

 If all goes well with your application, you can receive benefits promptly and continue to receive those benefits until you are well enough to return to work.

 Make Sure You Follow Through With Your Medical Treatment During a Workers’ Compensation Case

 You already know that you have to have a doctor diagnose your injuries to make a workers’ compensation claim.
 Additionally, you have to follow through with your treatment plans to continue receiving benefits.
 You will want to make your maximum medical recovery and have a doctor assess your condition after you have done so.